negjafari/AI-search/README.md

-# AI-search
+# AI search
 A pathfinding algorithm implementation utilizing IDS, BDS, A*, IDA*, and a heuristic-based approach
-# Matrix Navigation Project

 ## Overview

-This project involves navigating through a matrix from a specified 'start' point to a 'goal' point, considering various elements in the matrix that affect the score during traversal.
+This project involves navigating through a matrix from a specified 'start' point to a 'goal' point, considering various elements in the matrix that affect the score during traversal. we should start from the 'start' point and traverse the matrix until reaching the 'goal' point.
+Each element can be crossed only once. we must reach the 'goal' point with a total score greater than the score in the 'goal' house.

 The matrix contains specific symbols, each with unique meanings:

 - `s`: Start point with an initial score.
 - `g`: Goal point that we aim to reach with a specific required score.
 - `w`: Wall elements that cannot be crossed.
 - `a`: Passing through adds the number in the element to the score.
 - `b`: Passing through subtracts the number in the element from the score.
-- Mathematical operators: Apply the operator to the current score based on the value in the element.
+- `Mathematical operators`: Apply the operator to the current score based on the value in the element.

-## Algorithms Implemented
+## Implemented Algorithms

 1. **Iterative Deepening Search (IDS):**
    - Implemented using Breadth-First Search (BFS).